blues/app-accelerators/54-multi-site-walk-in-cooler-energy-setpoint-monitor/README.md

 - **SDA / SCL** → Notecard I²C (Notecarrier CX routes these to the M.2 slot internally; no external wiring needed).
 - **+VBAT** → Mojo `LOAD` output (bench use only); Mojo `BAT` input ← 5V DC output of the MeanWell IRM-10-5 (or equivalent 5V/2A AC/DC supply), which is wired to the AC service conductors in the NEMA 4X enclosure.

-**CT installation Note.** The SCT-013-030 is a split-core clamp; open the clamp, pass it over *one* hot leg of the compressor's circuit (not both, clamping both legs cancels the magnetic fields and you'll read zero).
+**CT installation Note.** The SCT-013-030 is a split-core clamp; open the clamp, pass it over *one* hot leg of the compressor's circuit (not both; clamping both legs cancels the magnetic fields and you'll read zero).
 Route the TRRS lead back to the NEMA 4X enclosure through a cable gland.
 The compressor circuit is line-voltage; installation must be performed by a qualified electrician following applicable codes and lockout/tagout procedures.
 The CT itself is entirely non-contact and electrically isolated once clamped.

 **DS18B20 placement.** For accurate air temperature monitoring, position the stainless probe tip in open box air at mid-box height or along the return-air path, away from both the evaporator fan discharge and the door.
 This location gives the most representative reading of box air temperature, which is a useful proxy for stored-product conditions but is not a direct product core-temperature measurement.
 Avoid the evaporator fan discharge — it is the coldest zone in the box and reads several degrees below true representative air temperature; placing the probe there biases temperature-to-target deviation calculations low and will delay `temp_high` alerts.
 Avoid the door zone, which sees warm infiltration air on every open cycle.
 Keep the probe away from direct coil contact for the same reason.